Plant morphology: Growth

 A vascular plant begins from a single celled zygote, formed by fertilisation of an egg cell by a sperm cell.
 From that point, it begins to divide to form a plant embryo through the process of embryogenesis.
 As this happens, the resulting cells will organise so that one end becomes the first root, while the other end forms the tip of the shoot.
 In seed plants, the embryo will develop one or more "seed leaves" (cotyledons).
 By the end of embryogenesis, the young plant will have all the parts necessary to begin in its life.

 Once the embryo germinates from its seed or parent plant, it begins to produce additional organs (leaves, stems, and roots) through the process of organogenesis.
 New roots grow from root meristems located at the tip of the root, and new stems and leaves grow from shoot meristems located at the tip of the shoot.
-Branching occurs when small clumps of cells left behind by the meristem, and which have not yet undergone cellular differentiation to form a specialised tissue, begin to grow as the tip of a new root or shoot.
+Branching occurs when small clumps of cells left behind by the meristem, and which have not yet undergone cellular differentiation to form a specialised tissue, begin to grow form the tip of a new root or shoot.
 Growth from any such meristem at the tip of a root or shoot is termed primary growth and results in the lengthening of that root or shoot.
 Secondary growth results in widening of a root or shoot from divisions of cells in a cambium.

 In addition to growth by cell division, a plant may grow through cell elongation.
 This occurs when individual cells or groups of cells grow longer.
 Not all plant cells will grow to the same length.
 When cells on one side of a stem grow longer and faster than cells on the other side, the stem will bend to the side of the slower growing cells as a result.
 This directional growth can occur via a plant's response to a particular stimulus, such as light (phototropism), gravity (gravitropism), water, (hydrotropism), and physical contact (thigmotropism).

 Plant growth and development are mediated by specific plant hormones and plant growth regulators (PGRs) (Ross et al. 1983).
 Endogenous hormone levels are influenced by plant age, cold hardiness, dormancy, and other metabolic conditions; photoperiod, drought, temperature, and other external environmental conditions; and exogenous sources of PGRs, e.g., externally applied and of rhizospheric origin.